Closed Sets and Operators thereon: Representations, Computability and Complexity: Comparing representations of sets

 \subsection{Technicalities}

-There are two technicalities we have to take care of before we can compare representations by means of $\pleq$: Norms on $\IR^d$ that lead to well-defined representations, and the benefits of allowing integer precisions instead of naturals only.
-The former leads to the notion of \emph{well-behaved norms}, while the latter introduces \emph{scale-invariant representations}.
+Two subtle details need to be addressed before we can start comparing representations with respect to polynomial-time reducibility: \begin{enumerate*}[label=(\emph{\alph*})] \item their dependence on the choice of norm underlying $\IR^d$, and \item considering also 'negative' values of the precision parameter $n$, that is, absolute error boundy larger than one. \end{enumerate*} The former leads to the notion of \emph{well-behaved norms}, while the latter introduces \emph{scale-invariant representations}.